vcvpaiva/DialecticaCategories/README.md

 10. Sean Moss and Tamara von Glehn.
 Dialectica models of type theory, LiCS2018.

 11. Sean Moss.
 PhD thesis: The Dialectica models of type theory (in email)

+12. Pierre Pradic and Colin Riba, from http://perso.ens-lyon.fr/colin.riba/

+a.
+A Dialectica-Like Interpretation of a Linear MSO on Infinite Words.
+With Pierre Pradic.
+Submitted [pdf].
+b.
+LMSO: A Curry-Howard Approach to Church's Synthesis via Linear Logic.
+With Pierre Pradic.
+LICS'18 [pdf].
+c.
+A Curry-Howard Approach to Church's Synthesis.
+With Pierre Pradic.
+FSCD'17 [pdf].
+Long version (submitted) [pdf].